jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Upgrade

-Now we've put Left/Right and the economic policy of mass-production in context.
-Together, these two made a player god that was custom-designed to defeat poverty.
+Left/Right and the economic policy of mass-production together made a player god that was custom-designed to defeat poverty.

 It worked!
-And, along the path to victory fascism and communism player gods were (thankfully!) defeated as well.
-Yet, despite all the success, like everything in the game of civilization, the Industrial Age Left/Right and mass-production player god wasn't supposed to last forever.
+We should all be thankful for how hard our ancestors worked in the Industrial Age.
+And this is all our ancestors, from every country, nationality, and religion in the world.

-The reason is simple.
-As we already know, new tools change our society's functions.
-Thus to maximize society's production requires upgrading politics and economics as well.
-It was true for the Industrial Age, and it's true for the Internet Age too.
+But now we all have new technology and a new list of problems.
+To overcome them, we have to evolve our work culture to use modern technology more productively.
+It was true in the Industrial Age, and it's true for the Internet Age as well.

-And that's why we need to upgrade to our economic policy to digital mass-collaboration.
+This new economic policy is what Techvolution fights for.
+And here's why it's called digital mass-collaboration.

-It's a good thing that, just like the steam engine was invented before mass-production officially started.
+Just like the steam engine was invented before mass-production officially started.
 Internet Age technology seeded digital mass-collaboration a long time ago.
 Starting way back in 1843, inventors like Ada Lovelace, Vannevar Bush, and Alan Turing were already building the first experimental computers.
 At the same time, writers like H.G.
 Wells, Isaac Asimov, and Gene Roddenberry imagined what politics, economics, and life would be like when advanced computers powered the world.

 These authors' stories, such as _War of the Worlds_, _I, Robot_, and _Star Trek_ thought of a future so hard to grasp people called it science fiction.

 Then came the 1970s; when microprocessors, personal computers, the internet, and other digital technology left the research labs and became actual products on store shelves.

-Here started the Internet Age and mass-collaboration.
+Here started the Internet Age and digital mass-collaboration.
 And it transformed the world just as much as science fiction said it would.

+It's easy to under-appreciate how different our world has become.
 With every purchase, renovation, and birthday gift since 1970, we've been filling our society with fundamentally different technology.
-It's easy to under-appreciate how different our world has become.
 A person who buys a single laptop can hold so many different machines: a typewriter, radio, book, television, photo album, calculator, draft table, voice recorder.
-One modern person easily has all these capabilities at her disposal.

-With only a few pieces of digital equipment, a modern person can be incredibly self-sufficient.
+One modern person with just a few more pieces of hardware can be incredibly self-sufficient.

 Digital devices thus enable a new economic policy, one that increases production by not fostering ceaseless competition like in the Industrial Age, but continual collaboration.
 With digital mass-collaboration, we can easily share and contribute to each other's work to our mutual benefit.

 This is because, as already discussed, the digital property never spoils, and it can be accessed from anywhere.

 There's a good reason for everyone to collaborate.
 Working online together saves us from the redundant work of mechanical tools.
 For example, with Wikipedia, the world can use one website for its general knowledge, instead of reprinting, shipping, and buying millions of encyclopedia books every year.

 With modern technology racing to mass-produce most anything like encyclopedias, text-books, or smartphone apps makes no sense.
 Instead, we can find topics with unwritten books, subjects with no Wikipedia page, problems with no apps, and contribute something new.

-Because of digital property, humanity can contribute to a continuously updated repository of human knowledge, programs, and anything else you can design on a computer.
-And, with each new tool, that modern person with a laptop and smartphone can become even more self-sufficient.
+Because of digital property, humanity can contribute to a single source of truth for car designs, educational courses, computer programs, and anything else you can design on a computer.

+And, with each new tool we create, each modern person with a laptop and smartphone can become even more self-sufficient.

-Instead of trying to make the world a single ecosystem, digital technology lets individuals adapt to whatever problems we have in our local ecosystem.
+Thus, instead of trying to make the world a single ecosystem, digital technology lets individuals adapt to whatever problems we have in our local ecosystem.

 You can already see this new economy already forming.
 Several generations into the Internet Age, items like smartphones, laptops, and smartwatches are everywhere.
 That's why the collaboration websites like WikiHow, WhatsApp, and Quora integrate so easily into our lives.

-If the era of mass-production was about spreading industrialization across the world by saying "greed is good".
-Digital mass-collaboration motto could be "local need should be solved by local greed."

 Mass-collaboration is today's big picture, the basic principle of the Internet Age's economics.
 The people who understand this best are the open-source community.